yujenyu/Group11_Project/Meetings/meeting.md

 - Evaluting
 - Creating

-[Reference]() of levels of critical thinking through art history activities.
+[Reference](https://github.com/yujenyu/Group11_Project/blob/master/Meetings/16.1CriticalThinkingThruArtHistActivities.pdf) of levels of critical thinking through art history activities.

+We have decided to design two games - quiz and spot differences.
+For quizz, users can challenge themselves by answering interesting questions about the artists and masterpieces from different periods in art history.
+For spot differences, users will try to find a differences between the original and modified versions of the paintings.
+Each difference between the painting has a significant meaning for the work itself.
+User will learn how to look and analyse paintings by playing this game.

 ### Next steps